Research @ DUSON by Discipline | Duke Nursing

 • Brief Bio

 Dr. Turner’s research interests focus on the effect of nursing intervention on critically ill newborns, including exogenous surfactant administration, endotracheal suctioning, high frequency ventilators and airway management.
 She has published widely in journals, books, monographs and computer-assisted instruction.
 Dr. Turner serves as a Section Editor in Heart & Lung in addition to being a reviewer for other nursing journals.
-She is active professionally in the American Academy of Nursing, American Nurses Association, North Carolina Nurses Association, and Sigma Theta Tau.
+She is active professionally in the American Academy of Nursing, American Nurses Association, North Carolina Nurses Association, and Sigma Theta Tau International.

 Academic Program Affiliations